IntelLabs/ParallelAccelerator.jl/README.md

 ### Stencil

-Commonly found in image processing and scientific computing, a stencil computation is one that computes new values for all elements of an array based on the current values of their neighboring elements.
-Since Julia's base library does not provide such an API, so ParallelAccelerator exports a general `runStencil` interface to help with stencil programming:
+Stencils are commonly found in scientific computing and image processing.
+A stencil computation is one that computes new values for all elements of an array based on the current values of their neighboring elements.
+Since Julia's base library does not provide such an API, ParallelAccelerator exports a general `runStencil` interface to help with stencil programming:

 ```